Wopslang/Wops/doc/grammar.md

 An integer literal is a sequence of digits representing an integer constant.

-> In version v0.1, only decimal can be allowed.
+> In version v0.1, only decimal is allowed to use.

 ```ebnf
 integer_lit    = "0" | ( "1" … "9" ) [ decimal_digits ] .